openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `namespace`: OPTIONAL.
 String value of a namespace that the claim belongs to.
 Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
-An array of objects containing claim names display metadata in multiple languages in which the wallet might display a claim other than the one used in the key.
+An array of objects, where each object contains display properties of a certain claim in the credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
     * `name`: OPTIONAL.
 String value of a display name for the claim.
     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
-Multiple `multilingual` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.

 It is dependent on the credential format where the requested claims will appear.